Designing topological cluster synchronization patterns with the Dirac operator: Conclusion

 \section{Conclusion}

 In this work, we proposed DESD which allows us to design topological cluster synchronization patterns extending to node and edge signals of a network encoded in the topological spinor.
 These topological cluster synchronization patterns are such that oscillators associated with different clusters of nodes and bundles of edges oscillate at distinct frequencies.
 These frequencies are dictated by the elements of the eigenstate corresponding to the fundamental state of the free energy associated with the DESD.
 The design principle adopted in DESD modulates this ground state with a procedure similar to the one adopted in optimization algorithms used in statistical mechanics approaches such as simulated or quantum annealing.
 Here, the fundamental state of the free energy is taken to be one of the eigenstates of the Topological Dirac Equation which provides a very efficient way to decompose the dynamical state of topological spinors.
-We provide evidence that topological cluster synchronization states can be achieved on both random graphs and stochastic block models provided that their associated eigenstate is gapped (isolated).
+We provide evidence that topological cluster synchronization states can be achieved on random graphs, stochastic block models and real network datasets provided that their associated eigenstate is gapped (isolated).
 Moreover, if this condition is not met, we provide conditions for the stability of the DESD defined along an eigenstate in the bulk of the Dirac spectrum of the network.
 On random graphs, we can design stable topological cluster synchronization very reliably along the Fiedler eigenstate of the network.
 On the stochastic block model, DESD can induce different stable topological cluster synchronization states on nodes and edges which correlate with different partitions of the blocks and the edges connecting them.
+Similarly, on the considered connectome dataset, DESD can provide reliable partitions of the nodes and edges of the network revealing the left–right hemispheric separation and an anterior–posterior differentiation.

 This work can be extended in different directions.
 From a theoretical perspective, an open question is to investigate topological cluster synchronization on higher-order networks where topological signals are not only defined on nodes and edges, but also on triangles, tetrahedra and so on.
-On the more applied side, exploration of the design principle on real modular networks, such as connectomes, might shed light in the interplay between brain structure and function.
+On the more applied side, further exploration of the design principle on real modular networks, such as connectomes, might shed light in the interplay between network structure and function.